reshama/git-intro-workshop6-datanauts/git_1_setup.md

 `git config --global user.email "myname@email.com"`

 ## 2. Create a Directory for Git Repos
-* navigate to where you want to create a directory:  for me, it is:  `/Users/reshamashaikh/ds`
+* navigate to where you want to create a directory:  for me, it is:  `/Users/reshamashaikh`
 * create a directory:  `mkdir git_work`
 * go into this directory:  `cd git_work`

 For me, it is:
 `pwd`
+`/Users/reshamashaikh/git_work`

+Other options for directory location:
-`/Users/reshamashaikh/ds/git_work`
+- `/Users/reshamashaikh/ds/git_work`
+- `/Users/reshamashaikh/Desktop/git_work`